 Chef Christian Bravo, is originally from Puebla and has been living in Mérida for 14 years now.
 The man declares to be “in love” with the Yucatan, and he arrived here after having spent a long season in Europe, working in two and three Michelin star restaurants.

 This is what Chef Bravo told us:

-An opportunity came up back them, to come to Yucatan as chef of a group of haciendas that have been transformed into luxury hotels.
+An opportunity came up back the, to come to Yucatan as chef of a group of haciendas that have been transformed into luxury hotels.
 Time went by, and I developed a special connection with the local cuisine, that eventually postioned my name as a reference in the Peninsula.
-This way, I have been in charge to represent Mexico, and specifically the Yucatan in different countries around the world, such as Spain, France, Belgium, England, Peru, Argentina, Bolivia, the United States and others.
-Taking the culinary art of the Yucatan Peninsula to gatherings of 300 or 400 people.
+This way, I have been in charge of representing Mexico, and specifically the Yucatan, in different countries around the world, such as Spain, France, Belgium, England, Peru, Argentina, Bolivia, the United States and others.
+Taking the culinary art of the Yucatan Peninsula to bamquets or gatherings of 300 or 400 people.